aryat10/Weather-Forecast-/README.md

 # Weather-Forecast-
-This is a Weather Forecast usinf React framework.
+This is a Weather Forecast using React framework.

 For now its just the raw weather forcast which uses api fetch as I have started working on it.